kufreu/kufreu.github.io/final/final.md

 ```sql
 degrees(azimuth(transform((select geometry from input1),3395), centroid(transform((geometry),3395)))) as [% @Prefix %]Dir
 ```
 Because I wanted to try to stick with `sf` functions for as long as possible, I thought I should try to use `st_geod_azimuth` from the `lwgeom` package, a companion of `sf` that uses simple features in operations.
 Unfortunately, I was unable to find a way to supply more than one argument to it.
 This is where `geosphere` and `sp` come into play.
-The bearing function from geosphere was chosen to caluclate distance.
+The `bearing` function from `geosphere` was chosen to calculate direction.
 ```r
 View((bearing(
   as_Spatial(st_transform(centroidTracts, 4326)), as_Spatial(st_transform(center, 4326))